Keep the Trail Access info current...

 Goldfields & Mining

-Palm Valley Currenbah walking track is a 0.7km, grade 1 Circuit hike located in the Cape Byron State Conservation Area, NSW.
+Palm Valley Currenbah walking track is a 0.7km, grade 1 circuit hike, located in the Cape Byron State Conservation Area, New South Wales.
 The hike should take approximately 15mins to complete.

 This 10min walk is flat and paved, making it ideal for visitors with prams and wheelchairs.
 Opposite the carpark at the end of the walk is The Pass, a world-famous surfing beach that’s home to the oldest Aboriginal midden in the region.